 Any Alternatives?

-If you’re not happy with the overall quality of Orange Crush 25 Bass Combo and you have a feeling that it won’t be a good fit for you, that’s not a problem!
+If you’re not happy with the overall quality of this amp and you have a feeling that it won’t be a good fit for you, that’s not a problem!
 There’s still quite a lot of other really good bass amps out there.

 Of course, choosing a brand new bass combo will depend on your own personal preferences and most importantly, your budget.
 Still, here’s a few more amplifiers that you may also like.